Central Municipal Council: Power and functions

-Central Municipal Council Secretary General

-The secretary-general of the Central Municipal Council is to be appointed by the State Cabinet and his powers are to be specified by it.

-This authority was earlier held by Minister of Municipality and Urban Planning.
-The Advisory Council earlier made extensive recommendations to amend Law No. 12 and incorporate the above changes.
-The job of the Secretary General is to prepare the meetings' agenda and submit thereof to the Chairman, record the minutes of the meetings and the Council's recommendations and submit, to the Minister of Municipal Affairs and Agriculture, those parts of the recommendations that call for his or any higher authority's action.

-Central Municipal Council contest requirements
+Public perception of limited authority

+The CMC's lack of authority has been cited as a central reason for lack of interest in both voting in CMC elections, and in running for re-election.
+The perceived limitation in the CMC's authority was a recurring theme in a focus group discussion held at Qatar University.
+Participants cited the council's constrained powers as a primary reason for their hesitance to register and vote in elections.
+Such critiques have been echoed in media reports and by CMC members themselves.
+Sheikha bint Yousuf Al-Jufairi, who was re-elected in 2015 and chairs the CMC's Legal Committee, had previously emphasized the necessity of amending Law No. 12, which defines the CMC's functions, during her 2007 campaign.
+Similarly, Khalid Al Kuwari, a victorious candidate in 2003, highlighted the Council's limited executive authority as contributing to low voter turnout.
+He also noted the lack of representation for the expatriate population, who are not considered in municipal discussions on public health, environmental concerns, and infrastructure needs despite being the majority in many urban areas.
+The expatriates, who share neighborhoods and facilities with Qatari citizens, remain excluded from consultation on these issues, despite making up a large majority of the country's population.
+Because the CMC has nearly no practical authorities, and disenfranchises the large majority of Qatar's population (the foreign workers), it has been deemed by scholarship to be "neither representative nor efﬁcient in its duty".

+Candidate eligibility

 The law (No. 1 of 2011) was issued by the Deputy Emir and Heir Apparent, Sheikh Tamim bin Hamad Al Thani, on Thursday 20 January 2011.

 The legislation amends Law No. 12 of 1998 regulating the Central Municipal Counciland the amendments were made on the recommendations of the Advisory Council.
 It is, however, not known if all the recommendations of the Advisory Council have been incorporated in the new legislation.

-Age Limit
+Age limit

 Qatar has raised the minimum age limit to 30 years from 25 for its citizens to contest Central Municipal Council elections.

 It was argued by the Advisory Council that since a man or woman is generally in a position to hold social responsibility only when he or she is 30, the minimum age to contest the CMC be raised to 30 years.